fabianwilflingsederxxxl/techstack-tutorial/07-component-based-styling/Readme.md

 SASS, BEM, SMACSS, SUIT, Bass CSS, React Inline Styles, LESS, Styled Components, CSSX, JSS, Radium, Web Components, CSS Modules, OOCSS, Tachyons, Stylus, Atomic CSS, PostCSS, Aphrodite, React Native for Web, and many more that I forget are all different approaches or tools to get the job done.
 They all do it well, which is the problem, there is no clear winner, it's a big mess.

-We will follow a very traditional stack: CSS was developed by our forefathers and therefor it is stable to build upon.
-We will add some additional Power with sass later.
+We will follow a very traditional stack: CSS was developed by our forefathers and therefore it is stable to build upon.
+We will add some additional Power with SASS later.

 ## CSS Modules